fyzanshaik/portfolio/src/pages/posts/hello-world.md

 I have an intern for 2026 summer at Atlan as a Backend intern!
 Algorithms + Math are what I am bat at and at the same time they excite me more.
 The world of computing is changing, we are at the bring of redifining computer + accessibility for everyone.

+Currently on Omarchy an Opinionated Arch linux setup.

 Nice to have you here 😄!